 can seem overwhelming.
-Board-certified OB/GYN Calvin L. Hobbs, MD, PC, offers compassionate birth control counseling at his practice in Augusta and Thomson, Georgia.
+Board-certified OB/GYN Calvin L. Hobbs, MD, PC, offers compassionate birth control counseling at his practice in Augusta , Georgia.
 For professional and supportive advice about birth control, call the team at Calvin L. Hobbs, MD, PC, or book an appointment online today.

 If you’re sexually active and don’t want to have a baby, you should be on birth control.
 Also called contraception, birth control refers to any method, medication, or device that prevents pregnancy.